LiucijaSvink/calculator/README.md

 0
 ```

-The calculator input can be one number: integer, float or complex number.
+The calculator works integers, floats or complex numbers.
+Input should be one number.

 ```python
 calculator.add(8192)